GatorEducator/latex-assignment-solution-100-01/README.md

-# GatorGrader Sample Laboratory Assignment
+# GatorGrader Solution Laboratory Assignment for LaTex

 ## Task list for assignment creation

-- Use `cp -rf *.*` to copy all of the files and directories in this repository to the starter repository for this assignment
+- Use `cp -rf *.*` to copy all of the files and directories in this repository to the solution repository for this assignment
-- Change into the directory for the starter repository
+- Change into the directory for the solution repository
 - Update the header (`#`) to only give the name of the assignment
 - Update the text below according to the `UPDATE` comment tags
 - Comment out or delete this task list, and any other development notes